Chelsea Manning: Interactions with far-right social media figures

 On January 20, 2018, Manning attended "A Night for Freedom" hosted by far-right social media personality Mike Cernovich at the nightclub FREQ in Hell's Kitchen, Manhattan.
 The party was billed, in Cernovich's words, as a "gathering of patriots and political dissidents who are bored with mainstream political events", and included right-wing figures such as Gavin McInnes, James O'Keefe, Lucian Wintrich, and Jack Posobiec.
 According to The Washington Post, Manning's attendance infuriated the far-left.
 "What followed," The Post reported, "was an overheated Internet tug-of-war between opposite sides of the political spectrum, each accusing the other of co-opting Manning, while her intentions were relentlessly picked apart."
 Manning afterward stated that she was acting as a double agent, infiltrating the alt-right to gather information and insight about alt-right rally plans.

-It later emerged this was not the first time she had interacted with those identified as being on the alt-right.
-In December 2017, after first getting in touch with Cassandra Fairbanks (an admirer and writer for the right-wing website The Gateway Pundit), Manning participated with Fairbanks, Posobiec, Wintrich, and others in Escape the Room DC, and spent an evening drinking and playing Cards Against Humanity at Wintrich's apartment with him, Fairbanks, and others.
-Speaking to The Daily Beast after the revelations about her attendance at "A Night for Freedom" Manning claimed that she had only attended in an attempt to gain information on their movement stating, "I viewed this as an opportunity to use the celebrity and fame I've gotten since getting out of prison to gather information and to ultimately find ways in which we who are against the alt-right can undermine the alt-right."
-She added, "The thing in all this that I've learned is that they don't actually believe the things that they say.
-I just feel they're opportunists and that they exploit their Twitter followers' fears."
-Manning acknowledged, however, that these incidents left many of her own supporters feeling betrayed.
-"People have every right to be confused and hurt by this," she said.
-"Regardless of good intentions, I leveraged my privilege to gain access to spaces others couldn't dream of entering safely.
-I never meant to hurt my supporters.
-No amount of information on the alt-right is worth losing the trust of my supporters."
+It later emerged that Manning participated with Cassandra Fairbanks (an admirer and writer for the right-wing website The Gateway Pundit), Posobiec, Wintrich, and others in Escape the Room DC, and spent an evening drinking and playing Cards Against Humanity at Wintrich's apartment with him, Fairbanks, and others.
+Manning repeated her intentions to gain information about the alt-right, but apologised to her supporters who felt betrayed.